psyclone241/kjv-pce-api/README.md

     * `sudo a2enmod wsgi`
   * You must pip install all the modules listed in [setup.sh](setup.sh)
   * You must create and enable an apache conf file for your site to enable wsgi
+  * Modify the flaskapp.wsgi file to show your installed /var/www/directory

 ### Usage
 * Run the service